 METHOD TO ACCESS SHIP and OTHER RESOURCES:

-- Visit Medicare.gov - Click on "Talk to Someone" in the middle of the homepage - You now have the following options - Option #1: You can have a live chat with a 1-800-MEDICARE representative - Option #2: You can select your STATE from the dropdown menu and click GO.
+- Visit SHIPhelp.org (Click on SHIP LOCATOR in middle of page) - Select your STATE from the list.
 This will take you to a page with phone numbers and resources specific to your state.